PaoloMazzon/Vulkan2D/docs/QuickStart.md

 may also use `vk2dRendererLockCameras` to force the renderer to only render to a specific camera.

-The first camera is always reserved for the renderer, you may refer to it as `VK2D_DEFAULT_CAMERA` and while you may update it, its recommended to leave it for UI drawing because it will be changed by the renderer without warning whenever the window is resized.
+The first camera is always reserved for the renderer, you may refer to it as `VK2D_DEFAULT_CAMERA` and while you may update it, it's recommended to leave it for UI drawing because it will be changed by the renderer without warning whenever the window is resized.

 To create and use a camera, you need a camera specification (`VK2DCameraSpec`) and camera index (`VK2DCameraIndex`).